Skip to main content

 Sub-Profile

-A specific brand, title or market
+A specific regional brand or market

-When and Why to Use Sub-Profiles
+When to Use Profiles vs. Sub-Profiles

 How to Set Up, Access, and Manage Sub-Profiles